open-sauced/maintainer-intro-course/maintainer-powerups.md

 ## Code Owners

-Most of the time, contributors don't know the maintainers of a project, so they don't know who to add as reviewers.
+Most of the time, contributors don't know the maintainers of a project, so they don't know who to reach out to review their pull requests.
 When they create a pull request, they usually leave a comment without tagging anyone, like, "Can you please review my PR?"
 Without being tagged, maintainers don't get notified about this new pull request and comment, causing it to be missed from the radar.
 Adding the CODEOWNERS file to the repository will help you to automate and tackle this issue.

 From the [official GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners):